MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L01_Agile_Plan_and_Portfolio_Management_with_Azure_Boards.md

     > **Note**: The current sprint has a pretty limited scope.
 There are two tasks in the **To do** stage.
 At this point, neither task has been assigned.
 Both show a numeric value to the right of **Unassigned** entry representing the remaining work estimate.

-1. Within the **ToDo** Column, notice the Task Item **Add page for most recent tutorials**, replace the **Unassigned** entry with your user account, then select your account to assign the task to yourself.
+1. Within the **ToDo** Column, notice the Task Item **Add page for most recent tutorials**, click the **Unassigned** entry and, in the list of user accounts, select your account to assign the task to yourself.

 1. Select the **Capacity** tab of the **Sprints** view.